5 Best Fuel Cards for Small Businesses in 2026

 • No loyalty program or in-store rewards on top of fuel rebates

-How does the WEX FlexCard compare to other fuel cards?
+How does the WEX FlexCard compare with other fuel cards?

 Unlike most rivals on this page, you can also carry a balance past the usual 26-day billing cycle, which can help with cash flow.
 The trade-off is a $4 per-card monthly fee and ongoing rebate rates that are volume-based and not publicly disclosed, so high-volume fleets may find better headline savings with Shell, ExxonMobil, or the WEX Fleet Card.